With the new entrance of the Pico Laser into the medical aesthetics arena, the treatment of pigmentation will certainly be taken a notch up.

 Caution is needed as the energy level might be raised too much by mistake.
 The fractional tip lowers the output and increases safety.
-This necessitates a higher number of treatments but I think this is a small price to pay to avoid sid effects.
+This necessitates a higher number of treatments but this is probably a small price to pay to avoid side effects.

 Considering that the Nd:YAG laser continuously performs well over a decade, the picosecond laser may be a good investment in the long run.

 The trends are moving towards picosecond and even femtosecond and the picosecond laser will eventually become a standard.
 If it is something that you have to purchase eventually, it would be better to have it earlier so that you can get an advantage over others.

 D&PS May, 2017

 “ Dr. Min-ho Lee of Bestop Clinic”

 Where to find Pico Laser in Singapore?